ClementNerma/NightOS/docs/specs/applications/context.md

 - SC identifier for the CMDRAW pipe (8 bytes)
 - SC identifier for the CMDOUT pipe (8 bytes)
 - _Future-proof shift space_ (196 bytes)
-- The value of command-line arguments (up to 63.5 KB)

-The context's size may so vary from 512 bytes to 64 KB.

 ## Arguments structure

+The context header is followed by the list of each command-line argument, taking up to 64 KB.

 Arguments are a simple concatenation of [encoded values](commands.md#values-encoding).